fireundubh/playwithfire/unity/patchwork-design-patterns.md

 ### Throwing Unreachable Exceptions

-Unreachable exceptions are exceptions that should never happen; they are useful for structuring code, returning from typed methods, and, in case they ever happen, tell you where something went really, really wrong.
+Unreachable exceptions are exceptions that should never happen; they are useful for structuring code, returning from typed methods, and, in case they ever happen, indicating where something went really, _really_ wrong.

 #### Practical Example